 If your Alabama large vehicle crash was caused by driver fatigue and negligence, he or she can be held liable for your injuries and losses.

 The trucking company

 The driver’s employer, the trucking company, may be held liable, applying the principle by law that the employer can be liable for the negligence of its employees.
-Additionally, if the trucking company in your case contributed to the Birmingham truck driver’s fatigue by pushing him or her to meet deadlines, that person could be found culpable for your injuries.
+Additionally, if the trucking company in your case contributed to the Alabama truck driver’s fatigue by pushing him or her to meet deadlines, that person could be found culpable for your injuries.

 The maintenance company

 If the accident was caused by faulty parts, such as brakes that weren’t installed properly, or lack of care after wear and tear, the maintenance company may be found partially responsible for the injuries incurred in the accident as well.
 A fatigued driver may already have a delayed reaction time, and when the parts in the commercial vehicle aren’t functioning as they should, even more disastrous consequences could be expected.